SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Analysis

 A common analysis of optically-selected TDEs is blackbody fits to their UV/optical SEDs to obtain effective temperatures and bolometric luminosities.
 Unfortunately we do not have any UV photometry during the flare to probe the high-energy emission from this event directly.
 It is known that TDEs without UV photometry near their peaks can have sizable uncertainties on their SED properties \citep[e.g.,][]{hinkle20a}.

-We can nonetheless make a rough estimate of these properties by fitting the optical spectrum as a blackbody.
+We can still make a rough estimate of these properties by fitting the optical spectrum as a blackbody.
 To do this, we first corrected the SNIFS spectrum for Galactic extinction.
+While host galaxy extinction is also important, it is difficult to estimate.
+Nevertheless, the WISE colors and lack of an observed \ion{Na}{1} D absorption line in both the SNIFS and GMOS spectra indicate that nuclear dust extinction is small \citep[e.g.,][]{poznanski12}.
 The GMOS host-galaxy spectrum does not cover a wide enough range in wavelength to host-subtract the SNIFS transient spectrum.
-Nevertheless, we fit the spectrum below $\sim 4900$ \AA\ where the host galaxy is faint and a large majority of the flux is from the transient.
-Additionally, fitting below 4900 \AA\ allowed us to avoid the affects of the crossover region, where the SNIFS quick-look flux calibration is often poor and artifacts can be present.
+We thus fit the spectrum below $\sim 4900$ \AA\ where the host galaxy is faint and a large majority of the flux is from the transient.
+Additionally, fitting below 4900 \AA\ allowed us to avoid the affects of the crossover region, where the SNIFS flux calibration is often poor and artifacts can be present.

 We fit the TDE spectrum with a Markov Chain Monte Carlo (MCMC) approach with flat temperature priors of 1000 K $<$ T $<$ 55000 K. We assumed a blackbody model for our fit and obtained the bolometric luminosity, radius, and effective temperature.
 The $\chi^2$ per degree of freedom for this fit is 1.0, indicating a good fit to the blue portion of the spectrum.
 The spectrum and corresponding blackbody fit are shown in Figure \ref{fig:BB_fit}.
 The fitted luminosity of L $= (1.7 \pm 0.1) \times 10^{43}$ erg s$^{-1}$, radius of R $= (1.1 \pm 0.1) \times 10^{15}$ cm, and temperature of T $= (1.2 \pm 0.1) \times 10^{4}$ K are also shown on the figure.
 These uncertainties are very likely underestimated as they only represent the statistical uncertainty on the fact and ignore the systematic affects associated with fitting only optical data for hot sources.
 As expected from the lack of host subtraction, the spectrum deviates from the blackbody fit at redder wavelengths.